-Students may approach a School Counsellor or Teacher Counsellor for consultation and guidance in the Student Support Centre.
+Students may approach a School Counsellor for consultation and guidance in the Student Support Centre.
 Students may walk in without an appointment.
 If they wish to make an appointment, they can do so through their Form Teachers.
 Students can also reach out to the School Counsellors directly using the QR code or the link below.